 Collateral is an asset with a monetary value or a commitment that secure the lender against the defaults of the borrower.
 The value of the collateral should be reported as the economic value of the collateral at per reference date (Solvency II value of the assets), not as the risk-adjusted value of a collateral according to Article 197 of the Delegated Regulation.

-Only limited guarantees are to be reported in this template excluding information about any provided or received unlimited guarantee.

 This template shall be submitted when any of the following conditions apply:

-the amount of any of the following sums is higher than 2% of Total Assets:
+the amount of any of the following sums is higher than 3.5% of Total Assets: